 Rules & Terms

-Final deadline for open submissions is 14th July 2017 for all categories.
+Final deadline for open submissions is extended to 21st July 2017 for all categories.

 Each submission must be accompanied by a HIGH RES STILL IMAGE (not a poster image) and a 15 WORD SYNOPSIS.
 Please include a cover note if possible.
 We are keen to know more about you and your film.